haslo/first_gain_plugin/README.md

 ## Building

-To build the plugin, use:
+To build the plugin (VST3, CLAP), use:

 ```
 cargo xtask bundle first_gain_plugin --release